Alison Steadman: Personal life

 In 1972 director Mike Leigh drove to Liverpool to see Ted Whitehead's play The Foursome, which featured Steadman.
 He asked her to be in his film Hard Labour, during which, both said, they "got together".
-They married in 1973 and had two sons, Toby (b.
-1978) and Leo (b.
-1981).
+They married in 1973 and had two sons.
 The couple lived with their sons in Wood Green, London.
 They separated in 1995 and divorced in 2001.

 Steadman's partner is actor Michael Elwyn.
 The couple live in Highgate, London.

 She is a birdwatcher and in November 2016 became an ambassador for London Wildlife Trust.